taitep/ember-arch/spec.md

 This is the spec for a 16-bit CPU/ISA that im working on called Ember.

-The default byte order of the CPU is Little Endian, including in operands if the last 2 bytes of an instruction is used as a single 16 bit number.
-If they are a single 8-bit number, it is the second to last byte unless otherwise specified.
+The default byte order of the CPU is Little Endian.
+Endianness mostly does apply to 8 bit values if in memory, including in operands.

 Ember is a Von Neumann architecture, meaning the program and data memory share the same address space.

 # Instructions

-Instructions are 32 bits.
-Last 16 are typically an address or immediate value.
-First 4 are an opcode.
-The rest are decided by what that opcode is.
+Instructions are 4 bytes.
+Last 2 are the operand, first 2 are the instruction bytes.
+The instruction bytes are written out as Big Endian, while the operand should by default be treated as Little Endian like anything else.
+First few of the instruction bytes are the opcode, the exact number of opcode bits differ between instructions depending on how many control bits they need.
+Obviously, an opcode can not start with another instructions opcode, or there will be a conflict.

-- `0b0000`: Operation
+- `0001---- --------`: ALU Operation
-- `0b0001`: Comparision
+- `00001--- --------`: Shift
+- `00000000 01------`: Multiply
-- `0b0010`: Load
+- `0010---- --------`: Load
-- `0b0011`: Store
+- `00110--- --------`: Store
-- `0b0100`: Jump
+- `00111--- --------`: Jump
+- `00000000 00000001`: Return
+- `00000000 00001---`: Pull
+- `00000000 000001--`: Push
-- `0b0110`: Stack Read
+- `000001-- --------`: Stack Read
-- `0b0111`: Stack Write
+- `010000-- --------`: Stack Write
-- `0b1111`: More specific instructions

-The rest of the opcodes are reserved for future updates, except `0b1000` - `0b1100` (exclusive), which can be used by the specific implementation/emulator.
+- `00000001 --------`: Load Stack Pointer
+- `00000000 10------`: Move Stack Pointer
+- `00000000 00000010`: Initialize Stack
+- `010001-- --------`: Flag Operation
+- `00000000 00010---`: Load/Store Flags
+- `00000010 0-------`: Store Single Flag
+- `00000000 0010----`: Extend Value
+- `00000000 11------`: Scale Value
+- `01111111 010101--`: Debug
+- `01111111 11111111`: Query Extensions
+- `00000000 00000000`: NOOP
+- `11111111 11111111`: Halt

+All opcodes starting with a `0` as well as `11111111 11111111` are reserved for the base spec and official extensions.

 Here are the more detailed definitions of each opcode:

-## Operation
+## ALU Operation

-First 2 bytes: `0000 DD SS OOOOO M A/S x`
+Instruction bytes: `0001 DD SS CCCCCC M V`

 `D` is the destination register where the result is put.

-`S` is the "source mode", which decides exactly how its decided where the B input comes from, and how the last 2 bytes of the instruction are used.
+`S` is the "source mode", which decides exactly how its decided where the B input comes from, and how the operand is used.

 - `00`: Immediate.
-The last 2 bytes of the instruction are used as the B input.
+The operand is used as the B input.
 - `01`: Register.
-The last 2 bits of the instruction decide which register should be the B input.
+The  least significant bits of the operand decides which register should be the B input.
 This can be any register, including the zero register or destination register.
 The rest of the 2 bytes are ignored.
 - `10`: Memory.
-The last 2 bytes of the instruction are treated as a memory address, and the value at that memory address is used as the B input.
+The operand is treated as a memory address, and the value at that memory address is used as the B input.
-- `11`: Memory (Big Endian): Same as `10` but uses Big Endian.
-Same as regular in 8-bit mode.

-`O` is what operation to perform.
-Either fed to the shift module or ALU depending on `A/S`

-`M` is whether the CPU is operating in 8- or 16-bit mode. `0` means 16-bit mode and `1` means 8-bit mode.

-`A/S` decides whether the operation is an ALU or Shift operation. `0` means ALU and `1` means Shift.
+- `11`: Stack.
+Reads the B input from the address you get by adding the operand to the stack pointer.

+`C` is the ALU control bits

+`M` is whether the ALU is using 8-bit mode. `1` means it does, `0` means it does not.
+In 8-bit mode, all flags are set as if the operation is using only the lower bytes, and the B input is only 8 bits, but the A input is still 16, and the output.

+`V` decides whether to void the result.
+If set to `1`, the destination register is only the A input, and the result is treated as getting put in register 0.
+Used for comparisons.

 The result of the operation always goes in the destination register, which is also the A input of the operation.

-## Comparison
+## Shift

+Instruction bytes: `00001 D RR SS II M V OO`

+`R` is the register holding the value to be shifted, also where the result is put.

+`S` is the source mode, which decides from where the amount to shift by comes.

+- `00`: Immediate.
+The operand is the amount to shift by.
+- `01`: Register.
+The operand is a register which holds the amount to shift by.
+- `10`: Memory.
+The operand is a memory address pointing to the amount to shift by.
+- `11`: Stack.
+Reads the amount to shift by from the address you get by adding the operand to the stack pointer.

+Bits beyond the least significant 4 bits in the amount to shift are ignored.

+`D` is the direction of the shift. `0` means left and `1` means right.

+`I` is the insert mode, which decides what is inserted where something is shifted out of:

+- `00`: `0` always inserted
+- `01`: `1` always inserted
+- `10`: Rotation.
+Whatever was shifted out last is always inserted.
+- `11`: The bit at the end that bits are being shifted from is replicated (MSB for right, LSB for left).
+In the case of a right shift, this is an arithmetic shift.

+`M` is whether the shift is in 8-bit mode. `1` means it does, `0` means it does not.
+In 8-bit mode, flags are set as if the lower byte of `R` is the only one, insertion to the right happens also at the lower byte, and insertions are determined as if the shift was happening in only the lower byte, but the upper byte is still shifted.

-Works the same as [Operation](#operation), but while what is referred to as the Destination register in that instruction is just the A input and not where the output is placed in.
-The output is treated as always being put in register zero, which means it is voided.
+`V` decides whether to void the result.
+If set to `1`, `R` is not modified, and the result is treated as getting put in register 0.

+`O` is the register the bits that are shifted out are put in.
+The bits that are shifted out are placed in the least significant bits of this register in the same order they were in the original register.
+The rest of that register is set to all `0`s.

+Flags are set like this by a shift:
+- Zero and Sign are set like usual based on the result
+- Carry is the last value to be shifted out
+- Overflow is set if a 1 was shifted out during the operation

+## Multiply

+Instruction Bytes: `00000000 01 RR SS HH`

+Multiplies an unsigned 16-bit number with an 8-bit one.

+`R` is the register holding the 16-bit number, and where the result is put.

+`S` is the source mode.
+It decides how the operand is used to determine the B input (8-bit input)

+- `00`: Immediate.
+The operand holds the B input.
+- `01`: Register.
+The operand is a register which holds the B input in its low byte.
+- `10`: Memory.
+The operand is a memory address pointing to the B input.
+- `11`: Stack.
+Reads the B input from the address you get by adding the operand to the stack pointer.

+`H` is the register in which the high output byte is put.
+Just like loading an 8 bit value into it, only the low byte of it is affected.

+Flags are set like this by a multiplication:
+- Zero is set like usual, but not including the high byte.
+- Sign is set if the most significant bit of the 16-bit part of the result is a `1`.
+- Overflow is set if the high output byte has ANY `1`s.
+- Carry is set if the least significant bit of the high output byte is a `1`.

 ## Load

-First 2 bytes: `0010 DD OO AA E M SSS x`
+Instruction bytes: `0010 DD OO AA E M SS FF`

-`D` is the destination, where the data is put when its been retrieved.
+`D` is the destination register, where the data is put when its been retrieved.

 `O` is the offset register.
-The value is shifted left by `S` and then added to the base address.
+The value is shifted left by `S`, multiplied by `F`+1, and then added to the base address.
+Ignored in Immediate or Register modes.

-`A` is the addressing mode, and therefore decides how the last 2 bytes are used.
+`A` is the addressing mode.
+It decides how the operand is used.

 - `00`: Immediate.
-The last 2 bytes are the direct value to be loaded into the register.
+The operand the direct value to be loaded into the register.
 Offset register is ignored.
 - `01`: Direct address.
-The last 2 bytes is the base address.
+The operand is the base address.
 - `10`: Register.
-The last 2 bits indicates a register where the data to be loaded from is stored.
-Rest of the last 2 bytes and offset register are ignored.
+The operand is a register where the data to be loaded from is stored.
+Offset is ignored.
-- `11`: Address register.
-The last 2 bits indicates a register where the base address is stored.
-Rest of the last 2 bytes are ignored.
+- `11`: Register Indirect.
+The operand is a register where the base address is stored.

 `E` decides endianness. `0` means little endian, `1` means big endian.
-Ignored for an 8-bit load or when loading from register or immediate.
+When loading from a register, this swaps the bytes of the register.

 `M` indicates whether the processor should load 8 or 16 bits. `1` means 8-bit mode, `0` means 16-bit mode.
+In 8-bit mode, the upper byte of the register is left untouched, and the lower byte of the source is treated as the only byte.

 ## Store

-First 2 bytes: `0011 DD OO A x E M SSS x`
+Instruction bytes: `00110 DD A OO SS FF E M`

 `D` is the source register, where the data is coming from.

 `O` is the offset register.
 Shifted to the left by S and added to the base address to get the full address.

 `A` is the addressing mode.
-It decides how the last 2 bytes are used.
+It decides how the operand is used.

 - `0`: Direct address.
-The last 2 bytes are the base address.
+The operand is the base address.
 - `1`: Address register.
-The last 2 bits indicate what register holds the base address.
-The rest of the last 2 bytes are ignored.
+The operand is what register holds the base address.

 `E` decides Endianness. `1` means Big Endian, `0` means Little Endian.